webiny/docs.webiny.com/docs/app-development/app-structure.md

 ### tsconfig.json

-Since we're using Typescript, we need to have a `tsconfig.json` in our app, and this is what it looks like:
+Since we're using TypeScript, we need to have a `tsconfig.json` in our app, and this is what it looks like:

 ```json title="tsconfig.json"
 {